apache/mxnet/docs/how_to/finetune.md

     return (train, val)
 ```

-We then download a pre-trained 50-layer ResNet model and load it into memory.
+We then download a pretrained 50-layer ResNet model and load it into memory.
 Note
 that if `load_checkpoint` reports an error, we can remove the downloaded files
 and try `get_model` again.